codefresh-io/docs.codefresh.io/_docs/enterprise/codefresh-runner.md

 We are now preparing the next version of Codefresh runner with two major changes:

-* Installation happens from the [Codefresh CLI](https://codefresh-io.github.io/cli/) from now on.
-No need for a separate installer any more
+* You can now install the runner from the [Codefresh CLI](https://codefresh-io.github.io/cli/).
+You don't need a separate installer anymore.
 * You can use a single agent to manage multiple installations of the runner (even from other Kubernetes clusters)

 > This release is only offered as a preview.
-Do not use it for production deployments yet.
+We recommend that you do not use it for production deployments yet.

 First follow the [prerequisites](#prerequisites) and make sure that the version of Codefresh CLI is at least 0.45.0

-Then to install the runner on a single cluster with both the runtime and the agent:
+Then to install the runner on a single cluster with both the runtime and the agent, execute the following:

 ```
 kubectl create namespace codefresh